 August - DecemberAIT, Bangkok, Thailand

-In early January, they move to Delft where they join students in IHE Delft’s Urban Water and Sanitation programme till July.
+In early January 2022, students move to Delft where they join students in IHE Delft’s Urban Water and Sanitation programme until July 2022.

 January - JulyIHE Delft, The Netherlands